pcasaes/kafka-workshop/README.md

 Try it out with partitions `1` and `2`.

--It would be nice to see the key in the console.- It sure would!
+_It would be nice to see the key in the console._ It sure would!
 Try this consumer out:

      kafka-console-consumer.sh \
          --bootstrap-server localhost:9092 \